The Android Storage Manager app that came with your TV or TV box is better than nothing. But that’s not saying much.

 If you’re like me, your Android TV or TV box fills up its internal storage space really quickly.
 We’re constantly downloading music and video files, and they eat up your storage.

-I was researching an article on how to free up space on Android TV’s, and realized that there just had to be a tool like WinDirStat for Android as well.
+I was researching an article on how to delete downloads on Android TV’s to free up space, and realized that there just had to be a tool like WinDirStat for Android as well.